Children to no longer head footballs during training.

 ---|

+Heading remains a low priority and our expectation is that heading should not be introduced at this stage.
 However, if coaches feel it necessary to introduce the technique of heading, due to the increased heading activity in the game, we strongly advise a maximum of one session per month with light balls, limited repetition of a maximum of five headers, using self-serve or short distances.
 These limited sessions should introduce the technique of heading and should always be unopposed. |

 Game context |